serge-m/serge-m.github.io/content/2013/05/tips-for-debugging-of-video-processing.md

 Another usefull thing is setting &nbsp;"Environment".
 Just write there
 <span style="font-family: Courier New, Courier, monospace;">PATH=%PATH%;<path to dll></span>
-and you don't need to copy all dependency dll's in every debug folder.&nbsp;</div>
+and you don't need to copy all dependency dll's in every debug folder.&nbsp;